keerthiraja1988/Effortless.Net.Encryption.Core/README.md

 .Net Core version of https://github.com/sjh37/Effortless-.Net-Encryption

-Effortless .Net Encryption Core is a library that is written in C# + .Net Core and provides:
+Effortless .Net Encryption Core is a library that is written in C#, .Net Core and provides:

 *   Rijndael encryption/decryption.
 *   Hashing and Digest creation/validation.
 *   Password and salt creation.

-Thanks to Simon Hughes
+Thanks to ##Simon Hughes

-### A NOTE Before migration
+### Before You Begin

  Supported .Net Core Version : 5.0